SayHomeBuy.com Logo

 You should review your credit report for any errors before submitting your mortgage application.

-Your home purchase should be in the income range that you can afford
+Your home purchase price should be in the income range that you can afford

 You need to analyze how much house you can afford before blindly submitting an application with too high of a mortgage amount.